olyagpl/spring-boot-webserver/README.md

 # Multi-Cloud Apps with GraalVM - Up and Running

-This workshop is for developers looking to understand better how to **build size-optimized cloud native Java applications** using [GraalVM Native Image](https://docs.oracle.com/en/graalvm/jdk/22/docs/reference-manual/native-image/).
+This workshop is for developers looking to understand better how to **build size-optimized cloud native Java applications** using [GraalVM Native Image](https://www.graalvm.org/jdk21/reference-manual/native-image/).
 You are going to discover ways to minimize application footprint by taking advantage of different Native Image linking options and packaging into various base containers.

 For the demo part, you will run a Spring Boot web server application, hosting the GraalVM website.
 Spring Boot 3 has integrated support for GraalVM Native Image, making it easier to set up and configure a project.
-This application is enhanced with the [GraalVM Native Image Maven plugin](https://graalvm.github.io/native-build-tools/latest/index.html).
 Compiling a Spring Boot application ahead of time can significantly boost the performance and reduce its footprint.

 ### Workshop Objectives